-HONOLULU, Hawaii (HawaiiNewsNow) - Hawaii is ramping up distribution of COVID-19 vaccines in Hawaii, but not everyone is eligible yet to get the shot.
+HONOLULU, Hawaii (HawaiiNewsNow) - Hawaii is dramatically ramping up COVID-19 vaccine distribution and everyone 16 and up is now eligible to get the shot.

 - Who can get the vaccine right now?

 All residents 16 and over are eligible to receive the vaccine.